This article is on How to Write a Resignation Letter [Detailed Stepwise Guide with Format, Sample, Tips, Do’s and Dont’s and FAQs]

 Answer: If you aren’t bound for any period by any contract, then you may just walk out of your job.
 But still, it is considered to be against professional ethics.
 In case you are bound with a contract and even then you just walk out of your job then you may have to face legal repercussions.

 4. Can you resign verbally?

 Answer: Yes!
 You can resign verbally.
 But the formal way to leave a job is by writing a resignation letter.
-It also remains as a record which could be traced in future, if required.
+It also remains a record that could be traced in the future, if required.